paul-hammant/tbd/content/branch-by-abstraction/index.md

 ### Cheaply pause and resume 'migrations'

-The migration from old to new can be paused, and resumed later casually.
+The migration from old to new can be paused and resumed later casually.
 This is because the build guards the second, incomplete, implementation.
 It does so merely because of a compile stage that turns the abstraction and somewhere between 1 to 2 implementation into object code.
 If there are unit tests for the two alternates, then even more so.